RichardKnipe/Project-E-448/README.md

-# Project (E) 448 - 2024

-## Test Station Upgrade for Radiation Tests on Microcontroller Boards
+# Test Station Upgrade for Radiation Tests on Microcontroller Boards

-Final-year project for my BEng degree in electrical and electronics engineering.

 ## Abstract